Compact Hermitian symmetric spaces, coadjoint orbits, and the dynamical stability of the Ricci flow: Proof of the Theorem

-where $\mathcal{M}(t)$ is the matrix (\ref{DHMatrix}) and $\varepsilon_{k,n}$ is the signed quantity from Lemma \ref{AL1}.
-The final equality in Equation \ref{DHeqDetM} follows as $\sum_{j}m_{j}=0$ and $\mu_{1}-\mu_{2}=1$. \\ \\ We remark again, in order to be able to apply Kr\"oncke's test we need $f_{D}$ to be a genuine eigenfunction of the Laplacian.
+\end{small} where $\mathcal{M}(t)$ is the matrix (\ref{DHMatrix}) and $\varepsilon_{k,n}$ is the signed quantity from Lemma \ref{AL1}.
+To obtain the final equality we multiply the matrix by $e^{\mu_{2}\left(\sum_{j=1}^{n}m_{j}\right)t}$ then distribute this over each column.
+The equality follows as $\sum_{j=1}^{n}m_{j}=0$ and $\mu_{1}-\mu_{2}=1$. \\ \\ We remark again, in order to be able to apply Kr\"oncke's test we need $f_{D}$ to be a genuine eigenfunction of the Laplacian.
 This means we must normalise $f_{D}$ so that it has mean value zero or, equivalently, so that the first derivative of

 vanishes when $t=0$.
 The $t^{k(n-k)+1}$ coefficient of the power series expansion of $\mathcal{M}(t)$ is a multiple of $S_{(1,0,\dots,0)} = \sum_{j}m_{j}$ which vanishes and hence $f_{D}$ is an eigenfunction.
-As mentioned after the proof of Theorem \ref{ThmCST} in Section \ref{sec:3}, the function $f_{D}$ does not really need normalising as there are no homogenous, degree 1, $\mathrm{Sym}_{n}$-invariant polynomials by considering the $A_{n}$ part of the Chevalley--Shephard--Todd theorem.\\ \\ To prove the theorem we need to show that the third derivative of the integral expansion does not vanish.
-By Lemma \ref{AL2}, the third derivative of the expansion at $0$ will be a combination of the Schur polynomials $S_{(3,0,\dots,0)}$, $S_{(2,1,0,\dots,0)}$, and $S_{(1,1,1,0,\dots,0)}$.
-This yields a symmetric, homogeneous degree 3 multinomial in the variables ${m_{1},m_{2},\dots,m_{n}}$ which we denote $\mathcal{P}_{3}(m_{1},\dots m_{n})$.
-The fact that the $c_{(3,0,0)}$ coefficient in Lemma \ref{AL2} is non-zero means that the coefficient of the $m_{i}^{3}$ in $\mathcal{P}_{3}$ (which is $c_{(3,0,0)}$) is non-zero.
-Hence the stability integral (\ref{KKstab}) will not be identically zero if we can show that $\mathcal{P}_{3}$ is not a multiple of $S_{(1,0,\dots,0)}$.\\ \\ Using the notation of Lemma \ref{AL2}, suppose that
+As mentioned after the proof of Theorem \ref{ThmCST} in Section \ref{sec:3}, the function $f_{D}$ does not really need normalising as there are no homogenous, degree 1, $\mathrm{Sym}_{n}$-invariant polynomials by considering the $A_{n}$ part of the Chevalley--Shephard--Todd theorem.
+This was also directly shown in Lemma \ref{f_mv_lem}. \\ \\ The proofs of the main theorems are now straightforward.
+Using Equation (\ref{DHeqDetM}) we see that if we can find a regular $D\in \mathfrak{t}$, that generates a circle action, such that the third derivative of the quantity